MenendezON/book-an-appointment/README.md

 <!-- PROJECT DESCRIPTION -->

-# Resort Booking <a name="about-project"></a>
+# Motorbike Booking <a name="about-project"></a>

-**Resort Booking** is a web application that offers a diverse selection of luxurious accommodations and amenities.
-Find your slice of paradise, effortlessly plan your trip, and make memories that last a lifetime with ResortHub.
+**Motorbike Booking** is a web application that offers a diverse selection of luxurious accommodations and amenities.
+Find your slice of paradise, effortlessly plan your trip, and make memories that last a lifetime with MotorbikeHub.

 # 🛠 Built With <a name="built-with"></a>